a104194762/Web3Final/README.txt

 Installation

-Clone the repository: git clone [your-repository-link] Database Setup: Create a database named pokemon_db in MySQL and import the provided database.sql file.
+Clone the repository: git clone https://github.com/a104194762/Web3Final Database Setup: Create a database named pokemon_db in MySQL and import the provided database.sql file.
 Backend Setup: Navigate to the backend directory and run:
 ./mvnw spring-boot:run